papivot/pace-docs/pks-bootcamp-prep.en.md

 * Make sure Clair and Notary are enabled.
 * Clair Updater interval (Hours) is set to a number greater than 0 (e.g. 1)
 * Apply changes.
 * Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
-Adjust the firewall, if necessary.
-Harbor requires ports 443 and 4443 (notary)
+* Adjust the firewall, if necessary.
+Harbor requires ports 443 and 4443 (Notary)
 * Validate the FQDN is reachable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDc2NTg3MTksLTEwNjE3NTU4NDNdfQ
-==
+eyJoaXN0b3J5IjpbMTg5NzE5OTk3OCwtMjA0NzY1ODcxOSwtMT
+A2MTc1NTg0M119
 -->